-Their music is a mix of electronic rock and dance-punk, its many members utilizing multiple synthesizers, keyboards, and percussions in addition to standard drums, guitar, and bass.
+Their music is a mix of electronic rock and dance-punk.
+Its many members utilizes multiple synthesizers, keyboards, and percussions in addition to standard drums, guitar, and bass.

-Their 2005 single “Daft Punk is Playing at My House” received a Grammy nomination for the best dance song, and their 2008 song Tonight won a Grammy for Best Dance Recording.
+Their 2005 single “Daft Punk Is Playing at My House” received a Grammy nomination for the Best Electronic/Dance Album, and their 2008 song “Tonight” won a Grammy for Best Dance Recording.

 12. Modest Mouse

-They were a popular indie band in the Seattle area until the release of their fourth album Good News for People Who Love Bad News, in 2004, which garnered national acclaim for the song “Float On” and “Ocean Breathes Salty”.
+They were popular in the Seattle area until the release of their fourth album, Good News for People Who Love Bad News, in 2004, which garnered national acclaim for the song “Float On” and “Ocean Breathes Salty.”